Civil Rights Heritage Center: History

 The Indiana University South Bend Civil Rights Heritage Center was established on the campus of Indiana University South Bend in 2000.
 It was inspired by IU South Bend students who participated in a course called Freedom Summer.

 On May 14, 2000, sixteen IU South Bend students, faculty, and staff from the South Bend Tribune boarded a tour bus for 15 days of studying the Civil Rights Movement in the South.
-Their goal was to experience history as a living presence, to feel its power and vitality in a way which goes far beyond even the best books and classroom lectures.
-These students walked where civil rights participants walked, ate where they ate, and talked with more than twenty veterans of this critical period in our nation's history.
+Their goal was to experience history as a living presence.
+These students walked where civil rights participants walked, ate where they ate, and talked with more than twenty veterans of this critical period.
 These students returned from Freedom Summer 2000 and founded the Civil Rights Heritage Center to record, preserve, and highlight the struggles and achievements of citizens committed to social justice.

 Their studies led them to learn more about the former Engman Public Natatorium, South Bend's first municipal swimming pool.
 At the time, it sat as a vacant and abandoned building.
 Students led a charge to transform the building into a new home for the center.
 In May 2010, the Engman Natatorium was dedicated as the IU South Bend Civil Rights Heritage Center with support from generous contributions from local residents and philanthropists and the College of Liberal Arts and Science at IU South Bend.
-This unique rebirth of the public pool, which was honored in South Bend's designation as an All-America City in 2011 and a 2014 Freedom Award presented at the Annual Dr. Martin Luther King Jr Indiana Statehouse Celebration, now pays tribute to the civil-rights contributions of local citizens.
-It represents a legacy of determination and triumph and stands as a symbol of justice won, in a community committed to healing its past.
+This unique rebirth of the public pool, which was honored in South Bend's designation as an All-America City in 2011 and a 2014 Freedom Award presented at the Annual Dr. Martin Luther King Jr Indiana Statehouse Celebration, now pays tribute to the civil rights contributions of local citizens.